awojaczek-security/SOC-Incident-Analysis_Labs/SOC210 — Possible Brute Force Detected on VPN/00_README/README.md

   <em>Figure 2: VirusTotal Screenshot</em>

 Additionally, we verify this information in the AbuseIPDB database.
-The IP address **37.19.221.229** has been reported 64 times by 41 sources in **AbuseIPDB**, indicating links to suspicious activity.
-The Confidence of Abuse score is 11%, indicating a relatively low current risk.

-In summary, the IP has a history of reports but is not currently clearly classified as actively malicious and requires further analysis in the context of the incident.
+The IP address **37.19.221.229** has been reported 64 times in **AbuseIPDB** by various entities.
+The current risk level (*Confidence of Abuse 11%*) is relatively low.
+The last report appeared a week ago, so the activity is quite recent.
+The address belongs to a hosting company (*Datacamp Limited (AS212238*)), i.e., a server in a data center, and not to a regular home user.
+In the past, it has been linked to brute force attempts, port scanning, website attacks, and other automated activity.
+This means that this address has a suspicious history and should not be ignored.

 </p>
 <p align="center">